Alarm

 For the trigger to know when an alarm event has occurred, threshold values for the monitored alarm sources must be configured.

-Alarm sources which are ’binary’ to their nature (link up/down, power up/down, digital-in high/low, etc.) have thresholds defined implicitly.
+Alarm sources which are ’binary’ to their nature (link up/down, power up/down, digital-in high/low, used space above / below etc.) have thresholds defined implicitly.

 For sources which can take values in a wider range (temperature, PoE usage, etc) the alarm thresholds should be configured.
 Two thresholds are used, a rising threshold and a falling threshold.
 Alarm events will be generated when reaching the rising threshold on the way up, and the falling threshold on the way down.